nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [1.05]

-##### 1.05.A01) Literature

-- 1.05.A01.01) Distributing critically acclaimed publications that are appreciated and recognized at a national level to school and public libraries.

-- 1.05.A01.02) Establishing well-developed libraries in every city and suburb to cultivate an active reading community.

-- 1.05.A01.03) Reviving a literary magazine culture dedicated to literary criticism and appreciation.

-- 1.05.A01.04) Encouraging authors and publishers to organize national and regional book fairs and participate in prominent international book fairs.

-- 1.05.A01.05) Fostering a new generation of readers by organizing literary appreciation workshops for schoolteachers and students.

-- 1.05.A01.06) Promoting the translation of outstanding world literature into Sinhala and Tamil and supporting those involved in such translations.

-- 1.05.A01.07) Modernizing and reorganizing the National Archives by providing latest technological advancements.

-- 1.05.A01.08) Supporting the management of digital knowledge repositories for e-publications and digital libraries affiliated with educational and research centers.

-- 1.05.A01.09) Establishing a research fund for the literary arts sector, systematically providing resources for research, and organizing annual international research sessions.

-##### 1.05.A02) Film and Tele Drama

-- 1.05.A02.01) Reforming the National Film Corporation and establishing a National Film Institute.

-- 1.05.A02.02) Modernizing cinema halls with an organized plan and ensuring that each district has three cinemas.

-- 1.05.A02.03) Standardizing loans and other assistance for film and tele drama production.

-- 1.05.A02.04) Ensuring fair and organized distribution of every cinematic work by following a systematic categorization .

-- 1.05.A02.05) Establishing a classification board for film and television works to standardize content.

-- 1.05.A02.06) Hosting an annual international film festival and supporting submissions to international festivals.

-- 1.05.A02.07) Utilizing multi-purpose cultural centers to screen outstanding films and organizing discussions based on these screenings.

-- 1.05.A02.08) Establishing a National Film and Television Study Institute for emerging filmmakers and creating a National Film Archive.

-- 1.05.A02.09) Facilitating the reformation and integration of existing private film archives into a national archive network.

-- 1.05.A02.10) Initiating film and television societies at the school level.

-- 1.05.A02.11) Updating intellectual property laws related to film and television in line with international standards.

-- 1.05.A02.12) Organizing an annual short film and mobile cinema festival and creating programs to gain knowledge and experience from international festivals.

-##### 1.05.A03) Theatre

-- 1.05.A03.01) Establishing a National Institute for Research and Training in contemporary theatre arts.

-- 1.05.A03.02) Maintaining a National Theatre Archive to systematically collect and preserve scripts, props, memorabilia, and recordings related to old and new theatre productions.

-- 1.05.A03.03) Organizing grants and tax relief for theatre production and exhibition.

-- 1.05.A03.04) Creating a structured plan to promote theatre from the grassroots level to the national level through a network of multi-purpose cultural centers.

-- 1.05.A03.05) Constructing modern theatres with full facilities in every major city and upgrading existing ones to be part of this network.

-- 1.05.A03.06) Promoting international scholarships related to theatre arts and organizing their distribution at regional and national levels.

-- 1.05.A03.07) Develop programs to enhance appreciation of theatre and promote the concept of open-air theatre spaces.

-- 1.05.A03.08) Providing facilities for alternative theatre spaces.

-##### 1.05.A04) Dance

-- 1.05.A04.01) Involving dance institutions, traditional dance schools and teachers, and veterans in the reform process of dance education.

-- 1.05.A04.02) Establishing a National Institute dedicated to the preservation and promotion of dance and integrating it with multi-purpose cultural centres.

-- 1.05.A04.03) Promote research on Sri Lankan folk dances and direct research towards international studies.

-- 1.05.A04.04) Encouraging traditional dance forms

-- 1.05.A04.05) Building a network of registered dance institutions.

-- 1.05.A04.06) Facilitating international study opportunities related to dance and organizing scholarships.

-- 1.05.A04.07) Identifying and promoting talented dancers from the rural level to the international stage.

-- 1.05.A04.08) Printing trilingual academic texts on dance and encouraging international knowledge translation into Sinhala and Tamil.

-- 1.05.A04.09) Providing facilities for the study, research, and preservation of both contemporary and traditional dance forms.

-##### 1.05.A05) Visual Arts, Sculpture, and Photography

-- 1.05.A05.01) Establishing a National Institute to oversee the preservation, study, and national and international research of past and present visual arts and photography.

-- 1.05.A05.02) Facilitating participation in international conferences and exhibitions for artists.

-- 1.05.A05.03) Setting up regional training centers and guiding these spaces towards professional opportunities.

-- 1.05.A05.04) Promoting national and international markets for the visual arts and integrating them with the tourism industry.
+##### 1.05.A01) NO-TITLE

+- 1.05.A01.01) Implementing an educational policy that highlights culture as a broad and dynamic domain.

+- 1.05.A01.02) Updating school curricula to modern standards, encompassing national and world literature, audiovisual media, drama, dance, visual arts, sculpture, photography, and lyrical literature.

+- 1.05.A01.03) Recognizing the educational sector as the foundation for building a culturally aware society, and integrating arts and cultural subjects into the formal education system and providing systematic training for teachers to make these subjects more attractive and intellectually stimulating for students

+- 1.05.A01.04) Establishing a ‘National Fund’ for literature, cinema, drama, and other arts, supported continuously by both the government and the private sector.

+- 1.05.A01.05) Using media and social networks to promote appreciation of the arts, and encouraging public discourse to create a culturally enriched society in the 21st century.

+- 1.05.A01.06) Designing and implementing creative activities that engage youth with culture, thus fostering the development of a new cultural citizen.

+- 1.05.A01.07) Providing scholarships to eligible individuals and sending them to international institutions to acquire new knowledge and training in all fields of art.

+- 1.05.A01.08) Establishing cultural zones in every major city with institutions for arts and culture and launching programs to attract citizens to these zones continuously.

+- 1.05.A01.09) Enforcing a strong intellectual property law in line with World Intellectual Propery Organization to protect intellectual rights, including artists’ creative rights.

+- 1.05.A01.10) Encouraging the translation of world literature and drama scripts into national languages and systematically securing international translation rights.

+- 1.05.A01.11) Reviewing the weaknesses of current state award ceremonies for arts and organizing a comprehensive national awards ceremony that covers all fields of art.

+- 1.05.A01.12) Providing tax exemptions to various art sectors on selected materials and equipment, such as paper

+- 1.05.A01.13) Establishing a social security system for the well-being of retired art practitioners.

+- 1.05.A01.14) Creating a database and comprehensive plan to make available physical resources such as conference halls, theaters, open-air stages, and other infrastructure to the arts and culture sectors.

+- 1.05.A01.15) Transforming cultural centres at the divisional secretariat level into multifunctional cultural hubs equipped with stages, training, lighting, and sound facilities and organizing cultural experiences like book readings, workshops, discussions, and exhibitions centred around these hubs.

+##### 1.05.A02) Literature

+- 1.05.A02.01) Distributing critically acclaimed publications that are appreciated and recognized at a national level to school and public libraries.

+- 1.05.A02.02) Establishing well-developed libraries in every city and suburb to cultivate an active reading community.

+- 1.05.A02.03) Reviving a literary magazine culture dedicated to literary criticism and appreciation.

+- 1.05.A02.04) Encouraging authors and publishers to organize national and regional book fairs and participate in prominent international book fairs.

+- 1.05.A02.05) Fostering a new generation of readers by organizing literary appreciation workshops for schoolteachers and students.

+- 1.05.A02.06) Promoting the translation of outstanding world literature into Sinhala and Tamil and supporting those involved in such translations.

+- 1.05.A02.07) Modernizing and reorganizing the National Archives by providing latest technological advancements.

+- 1.05.A02.08) Supporting the management of digital knowledge repositories for e-publications and digital libraries affiliated with educational and research centers.

+- 1.05.A02.09) Establishing a research fund for the literary arts sector, systematically providing resources for research, and organizing annual international research sessions.

+##### 1.05.A03) Film and Tele Drama

+- 1.05.A03.01) Reforming the National Film Corporation and establishing a National Film Institute.

+- 1.05.A03.02) Modernizing cinema halls with an organized plan and ensuring that each district has three cinemas.

+- 1.05.A03.03) Standardizing loans and other assistance for film and tele drama production.

+- 1.05.A03.04) Ensuring fair and organized distribution of every cinematic work by following a systematic categorization .

+- 1.05.A03.05) Establishing a classification board for film and television works to standardize content.

+- 1.05.A03.06) Hosting an annual international film festival and supporting submissions to international festivals.

+- 1.05.A03.07) Utilizing multi-purpose cultural centers to screen outstanding films and organizing discussions based on these screenings.

+- 1.05.A03.08) Establishing a National Film and Television Study Institute for emerging filmmakers and creating a National Film Archive.

+- 1.05.A03.09) Facilitating the reformation and integration of existing private film archives into a national archive network.

+- 1.05.A03.10) Initiating film and television societies at the school level.

+- 1.05.A03.11) Updating intellectual property laws related to film and television in line with international standards.

+- 1.05.A03.12) Organizing an annual short film and mobile cinema festival and creating programs to gain knowledge and experience from international festivals.

+##### 1.05.A04) Theatre

+- 1.05.A04.01) Establishing a National Institute for Research and Training in contemporary theatre arts.

+- 1.05.A04.02) Maintaining a National Theatre Archive to systematically collect and preserve scripts, props, memorabilia, and recordings related to old and new theatre productions.

+- 1.05.A04.03) Organizing grants and tax relief for theatre production and exhibition.

+- 1.05.A04.04) Creating a structured plan to promote theatre from the grassroots level to the national level through a network of multi-purpose cultural centers.

+- 1.05.A04.05) Constructing modern theatres with full facilities in every major city and upgrading existing ones to be part of this network.

+- 1.05.A04.06) Promoting international scholarships related to theatre arts and organizing their distribution at regional and national levels.

+- 1.05.A04.07) Develop programs to enhance appreciation of theatre and promote the concept of open-air theatre spaces.

+- 1.05.A04.08) Providing facilities for alternative theatre spaces.

+##### 1.05.A05) Dance

+- 1.05.A05.01) Involving dance institutions, traditional dance schools and teachers, and veterans in the reform process of dance education.

+- 1.05.A05.02) Establishing a National Institute dedicated to the preservation and promotion of dance and integrating it with multi-purpose cultural centres.

+- 1.05.A05.03) Promote research on Sri Lankan folk dances and direct research towards international studies.

+- 1.05.A05.04) Encouraging traditional dance forms

+- 1.05.A05.05) Building a network of registered dance institutions.

+- 1.05.A05.06) Facilitating international study opportunities related to dance and organizing scholarships.

+- 1.05.A05.07) Identifying and promoting talented dancers from the rural level to the international stage.

+- 1.05.A05.08) Printing trilingual academic texts on dance and encouraging international knowledge translation into Sinhala and Tamil.

+- 1.05.A05.09) Providing facilities for the study, research, and preservation of both contemporary and traditional dance forms.

+##### 1.05.A06) Visual Arts, Sculpture, and Photography

+- 1.05.A06.01) Establishing a National Institute to oversee the preservation, study, and national and international research of past and present visual arts and photography.

+- 1.05.A06.02) Facilitating participation in international conferences and exhibitions for artists.

+- 1.05.A06.03) Setting up regional training centers and guiding these spaces towards professional opportunities.

+- 1.05.A06.04) Promoting national and international markets for the visual arts and integrating them with the tourism industry.
 Establishing art societies from the school level and organizing competitions.

-##### 1.05.A06) Music and Song
+##### 1.05.A07) Music and Song

-- 1.05.A06.01) Establishing a National Institute for the preservation and promotion of musical traditions.
+- 1.05.A07.01) Establishing a National Institute for the preservation and promotion of musical traditions.

-- 1.05.A06.02) Promoting and preserving research on Sri Lankan folk music.
+- 1.05.A07.02) Promoting and preserving research on Sri Lankan folk music.

-- 1.05.A06.03) Providing opportunities for the systematic study and research of preserved knowledge.
+- 1.05.A07.03) Providing opportunities for the systematic study and research of preserved knowledge.

-- 1.05.A06.04) Building a network of registered music institutions.
+- 1.05.A07.04) Building a network of registered music institutions.

-- 1.05.A06.05) Revising and updating intellectual property laws related to music and song creation.
+- 1.05.A07.05) Revising and updating intellectual property laws related to music and song creation.

-- 1.05.A06.06) Facilitating international study and research opportunities in music and organizing scholarships.
+- 1.05.A07.06) Facilitating international study and research opportunities in music and organizing scholarships.

-- 1.05.A06.07) Maintaining a digital unit for preserving the original copies of every recorded song and musical creation.
+- 1.05.A07.07) Maintaining a digital unit for preserving the original copies of every recorded song and musical creation.

-- 1.05.A06.08) Securing the intellectual property rights of authors and composers by obtaining membership in collective management organizations in the music sector.
+- 1.05.A07.08) Securing the intellectual property rights of authors and composers by obtaining membership in collective management organizations in the music sector.

-##### 1.05.A07) Intangible Cultural Heritage and Traditional Arts
+##### 1.05.A08) Intangible Cultural Heritage and Traditional Arts

-- 1.05.A07.01) Establishing a National Research Institute for intangible heritage and traditional arts, identifying and preserving existing heritage.
+- 1.05.A08.01) Establishing a National Research Institute for intangible heritage and traditional arts, identifying and preserving existing heritage.

-- 1.05.A07.02) Reforming and promoting regional knowledge, tools, gurukula, traditions, and human resources continuously from the regional level to the national and international levels.
+- 1.05.A08.02) Reforming and promoting regional knowledge, tools, gurukula, traditions, and human resources continuously from the regional level to the national and international levels.

-- 1.05.A07.03) Developing programs to integrate tourism with this sector, to ensure that cultural heritage becomes a significant part of the tourism industry.
+- 1.05.A08.03) Developing programs to integrate tourism with this sector, to ensure that cultural heritage becomes a significant part of the tourism industry.

-- 1.05.A07.04) Promoting sub-sectors related to intangible heritage, such as traditional medicine, production of eco-friendly products, entertainment industries, and mental wellness promotion.
+- 1.05.A08.04) Promoting sub-sectors related to intangible heritage, such as traditional medicine, production of eco-friendly products, entertainment industries, and mental wellness promotion.

-- 1.05.A07.05) Fostering relationships with international universities and research institutions related to this field and facilitating postgraduate studies.
+- 1.05.A08.05) Fostering relationships with international universities and research institutions related to this field and facilitating postgraduate studies.

-- 1.05.A07.06) Identifying, networking, and updating traditional artists, gurukuls, and craft institutions to ensure their continued relevance and vitality.
+- 1.05.A08.06) Identifying, networking, and updating traditional artists, gurukuls, and craft institutions to ensure their continued relevance and vitality.

 ### 1.06) A conserved history - Innovating across heritage